aedera/ggn/README.md

 The following table shows the performance of the low-rank Gaussian embeddings in a semantic similarity task on the GO.
-Here the aim was to discriminate between pairs of nodes in which the first node is either an ancestor or a descendant of the paired node.
+Here the aim was to discriminate between pairs of nodes in which the first node is either an ancestor or a descendant of the other node.
 For a systematic comparison across all pairs, the
 [Davies-Bouldin index](https://en.wikipedia.org/wiki/Davies%E2%80%93Bouldin_index)
 was used to measure the level of overlap between the semantic similarities of